IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Reworked Stormbreaker: Damage nerfed, alt fire damage increased, now consumes Electric Charge instead of mana

+-Reworked Cirno's Wings: Magic Attacks only sometimes do Frostburn, the originally functionality belongs to Cold Damage attacks now, now has unlimited flight in the Snow Biome, but greatly reduced in the Jungle, Desert, and Underworld, also provides immunity to Snowfrosted

--Rebalanced Quasar Cannon: now properly uses mana, and has been added to the Former Havoc Mod item collection
+-Reworked Quasar Cannon: now properly uses mana, and has been added to the Former Havoc Mod item collection

+-Reworked Manglove Armor: each piece now provides 1% Apocalyptical Chance, has less defense, the legging's speed was adjusted a little

+-Reworked Celestial Flare: Slower swing speed, hits create moving explosions

 -Nerfed Plythe: damage has been reduced to 110 (from 125), Knockback has been reduced to 0, stacks simliar to light disks to 5, and has gotten a visual overhaul, requires Light Disks instead of Avali Scythe